I have a hobby.

 Pattern: Defensively Handle Constructors

-Let’s say you had a simple type like the following:
+Let’s say you have a simple type like the following:

-Now you want to make invalid states unrepresentable.
+Now you want to add validation logic to ensure invalid states are never created.

-But nothing stops someone from creating an instance of S directly:
+But nothing stops someone from bypassing your validation by creating an instance directly:

 let s = S ;